 In recent years, I have developed a set of questions that I ask when I am in a group of people I don’t really know and the conversation dies.
-These include:
+These include: What is the worst meal that you ever ate?

 What is the movie that you have watched more times in your life than any other?